Balance of power (international relations): Preponderance of power

 Already during the Cold War, some scholars stressed that the pattern accords the preponderance of power rather than balance of power.
 The balance of power presupposes such a distribution of power in the system that no single state is preponderant.
 In this sense, during the period 1945–1965 if "there was any threat to the general balance of power [...] it was from the United States rather than from the Soviet Union that this came."

 Stephen Walt observed in the 1980s that most states, including all developed states, ally with, rather than balance against, the preponderant power.
 Noting this "anomaly", Walt suggested his balance of threat hypothesis:

 In 1986, still not envisaging the end of the Cold War in sight, Zbigniew Brzezinski emphasized the historical uniqueness of the current period regarding the preponderance of power: "[N]ever before would the eclipse of one of the major rival powers have given to the other effective global preponderance."
 Shortly after one of the rival superpowers eclipsed, the Pentagon Regional Defense Strategy (1992) formulized: "It is not in our interest … to return to earlier periods in which multiple military powers balanced one against another in what passed for security structures, while regional or even global peace hang in the balance."

 In the first post-Cold War year, Leffler advocated for the United States to continue its strategy of "preponderance of power".
 Christopher Layne claims that the preponderance of power has been the dominant US strategy during both the Cold War and the post-Cold War periods.
-"Preponderance's strategic imperatives are the same as they were during the post-World War II era: pacification and reassurance in Europe and East Asia, and protection of these regions from instability in the periphery."Also The Peace of Illusions: American Grand Strategy from 1940 to the Present, (Ithaka & London: Cornell University Press, 2006).
+"Preponderance's strategic imperatives are the same as they were during the post-World War II era: pacification and reassurance in Europe and East Asia, and protection of these regions from instability in the periphery."
 The post-Cold War strategy of preponderance holds that "only a preponderance of US power ensures peace" which is "the result of an imbalance of power in which US capabilities are sufficient, operating on their own, to cow all potential challengers and to comfort all coalition partners.
 It is not enough consequently to be primus inter pares [...]
 One must be primus solus."

 Layne since the beginning of the post-Cold war period expects the preponderance of power to trigger counterbalancing.
 He finds that "it was the bipolar structure of the postwar system that allowed Washington to pursue a strategy of preponderance successfully" and thereby smother the emergence of other great powers.
 But the preponderance of power which "others found merely irritating in a bipolar world may seem quite threatening in a unipolar world."
 Because of these structural factors, "an American strategy of preponderance [...] is doomed to failure"; it will "cause other states to balance against the United States".